Marriage License

 • If the dissolution was final within the last 90 days, you will be required to provide the Clerk with a copy of the Court's Final Judgement.

-• If you are in a State Registered Domestic Partnership (SRDP), you may not enter into a marriage or be issued a Marriage License with someone OTHER than your registered Domestic Partner, UNLESS the most recent Domestic Partnership has been terminated or a Final Judgement of Dissolution or Nullity has be entered.
+• If you are in a State Registered Domestic Partnership (SRDP), you may not enter into a marriage or be issued a Marriage License with someone OTHER than your registered Domestic Partner, UNLESS the most recent Domestic Partnership has been terminated or a Final Judgement of Dissolution or Nullity has been entered.

 • There is no Residency requirement for the issuance of a Marriage License.

-Step #1: Select the Marriage License you prefer
+STEP # 1: Select the Marriage License you prefer

 You can get married anywhere in the State of California.
 You may have a Marriage License issued in any California County and use it in any other California County.
 As a general rule, set an appointment with the County to obtain your Marriage License approximately 30 days before your Wedding Day.